marco-wilhelm/marco-wilhelm.github.io/index.md

 ## Peer-Reviewed Publications

+0. **A Hybrid System for Warehouse Layout Planning Based on Answer Set Programming and Conditional Expert Knowledge** Andre Thevapalan, <ins>Marco Wilhelm</ins>, Gabriele Kern-Isberner, Pascal Kaiser, Moritz Roidl.
+   _Proceedings of the 7th Workshop on Trends and Applications of Answer Set Programming (TAASP), 2024 (not archived)_
 0. **Extraction of Conditional Belief Bases and the System Z Ranking Model From Multilayer Perceptrons for Binary Classification**
    <ins>Marco Wilhelm</ins>, Alexander Hahn, and Gabriele Kern-Isberner.
    _Proceedings of the 22nd International Workshop on Non-Monotonic Reasoning (NMR), 2024_